ballerina-platform/openapi-connectors/openapi/azure.openai.text/Package.md

 ### Package overview

-The `azure_openai.text` is a [Ballerina](https://ballerina.io/) connector for connecting to the Azure OpenAI Service REST API Completions Endpoint.
+The `azure.openai.text` is a [Ballerina](https://ballerina.io/) connector for connecting to the Azure OpenAI Service REST API Completions Endpoint.

 #### Compatibility
 |                               | Version                     |